core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {:removeinrfc}

 ## Version -11 to -12 ## {#sec-11-12}

+* Clarified how a group name can be included in a URI path for reverse proxies; removed reference to URI templates for reverse proxies.

 * Clarified the issue of identical ETags from multiple servers and added strategies to cope with this.
 Removed recommendation to not use such duplicate ETags.